ppy/osu-wiki/wiki/Tournaments/CWC/2018/en.md

 ## Mappools

-_Map pools will be revealed one week in advance of each stage_
+_Mappools will be revealed one week in advance of each stage_

 ------------------------------------------------------------------------